erikmccomb/dps-react-assessment/notes.md

 sunday 7:00am - not all beers have images. adding description to beers and some
               - other info to make the site interesting

+              why cant i get the glass type by typing beer.glass.name in the same way i CAN get beer.style.short_name?